sanderslab/magellanmapper/docs/install.md

 bin/setup_conda.bat
 ```

-These scripts perform a full installation of Conda if not already present.
-Specifically, it will install:
+These scripts also install Conda if not present.
+Specifically, it installs:

-- [Miniconda](https://conda.io/miniconda.html), a free minimal installer for the Anaconda Python Distribution, if not already present based on the `conda` command
+- [Miniconda](https://conda.io/miniconda.html), a free minimal installer for the Anaconda Python Distribution, if not already present based on running the `conda` command
 - A Conda environment with Python 3, named according to the `-n` option, or `mag` by default
-- Full dependencies based on `environment.yml`, or an alternative specification if the `-s` option is given, such as `-s envs/environment_light.yml` for headless systems that do not require a GUI
+- All required packages based on `environment.yml`, or an alternative specification if the `-s` option is given, such as `-s envs/environment_light.yml` for headless systems that do not require a GUI

 Alternatively, those who already have Conda installed can set up an envirionment directly based on the environment spec: